richardltc/boxwallet2/README.md

 # What is BoxWallet?

-BoxWallet is a browser based,  multi-coin wallet, that can get your coin-of-choice up and running, securely staking with just a few clicks.
+BoxWallet is a browser based,  multi-coin wallet, that can get your coin-of-choice up and running fast and securely staking with just a few clicks.

 # Getting started with BoxWallet